codedarkness/dwm/README.md

 * autostart - programs when log in
 * center windows - center windows in toggle mode
 * uselesspag - add gaps between windows

+## dmenu Patches

+Patches added to dmenu in this build:

+* center - centers dmenu in the middle of the screen
+* border - adds a border around the dmenu window
+* mouse support - dmenu will have basic mouse support

 ![dwm - darknesscode](https://github.com/codedarkness/dwm-slstatus/blob/master/config-files/dwm-b.png)